Types of Brain Tumors

 Glioblastomas (GBM) are the most common and aggressive primary brain tumor in adults.
 These tumors arise from astrocytes — the star-shaped cells that make up the glue-like or supportive tissue of the brain.

 Glioma is a general term used to describe any tumor that arises from the supportive, gluey tissue of the brain.
 This tissue, called glia, helps to keep the neurons in place and functioning well.

 The most common type of brain stem glioma is an astrocytoma.
 Like astrocytomas elsewhere in the brain, they can be slow-growing or fast-growing.

 The brain stem is a small but essential part of the brain that controls many of our motor and sensory functions.
 Many nerves that control the eyes, face and throat also come from the brain stem.
 It is also the part of the brain that controls many of our most fundamental and automatic functions, such as heart rate, breathing and swallowing.
 A tumor in the brain stem can affect any of these functions, depending on where it is located.
-Common symptoms that brain stem gliomas cause are double vision, trouble swallowing, facial weakness or weakness of the left or right side.
+Common symptoms caused by brain stem gliomas are double vision, trouble swallowing, facial weakness or weakness of the left or right side.